okmijnuhb-maker/churnguard-ai/README.md

 - Multiple models were trained and compared
 - Random Forest was selected as the best-performing model
 - SHAP was used for model explainability
 - The solution was deployed as a live web application

+- 📁 Dataset

+This project uses the IBM Telco Customer Churn Dataset, which contains customer account information, service usage details, and churn labels.
+The dataset is publicly available and widely used for churn prediction modeling.

 ## 🧠 Machine Learning Workflow